viperproject/gobra-book/src/basic-array.md

 <!--
 explain preconditions of an indexing operation, make it clear that accesses out of bounds are excluded statically -->

-In this chapter we operate with arrays of fixed size `N`.
+In this section, we operate with arrays of fixed size `N`.
 Later we will also look at slices.
 Note that the array `arr` is passed by value and therefore copied.

-Go can find out of bounds indices for constant values when compiling a program.
+Go can find out-of-bounds indices for constant values when compiling a program.
 ``` go
 package main
 import "fmt"